self-hosted/ai

 • VRAM usage: The closest cited consumer-16GB peak from the LTX family is 14926 MiB (~14.6 GiB) during sampling on a 16GB ComfyUI user running the LTX-2 19B distilled stack (Comfy-Org/ComfyUI#11726).
 Sulphur-2 at Q4_K_S (12.29 GiB weights) is similar in size, so plan on a runtime peak in the 13.5–15 GiB band with the QAT-Q4 Gemma encoder — within the 16 GiB ceiling but with very little headroom.
 If you load the unquantized Gemma 3 12B encoder instead, the peak jumps to ~29 GiB (Lightricks/ComfyUI-LTXVideo#303) — that's why the QAT encoder in step 3 is mandatory on this card.

-• Quality notes: The Sulphur 2 GGUF is a quantization of the distilled checkpoint — expect the same 8-step / CFG=1 short-step sampling profile as LTX-2.3 distilled.
+• Quality notes: The Sulphur 2 GGUF is a quantization of the non-distilled dev weights; the distill LoRA wired into the workflow supplies the 8-step / CFG=1 short-step sampling profile (matching LTX-2.3 distilled).
+Run it without the LoRA and the output under-denoises.
 Q3 tier and below shows noticeable quality regression; Q4_K_S is the recommended balance.

 For up-to-date benchmark data on this pair, see /check/sulphur-2/rtx-4060-ti-16gb.